 You should be able to see it as your work.
 Have a well defined schedule for carrying out business related tasks and stick to it.

-Spend your Time Wisely
+Allocate your Time Wisely

-As an online entrepreneur, time is one of the most valuable resources you’ll ever have.
+As an entrepreneur, time is one of the most valuable resources you’ll ever have.
 Unfortunately, like every other person, you have the same 24 hours we all have in one day.

 So, managing your time effectively is going to be one of the biggest decisions you’ll make for your business, especially if you’re running a one man business or a lean startup with just a few staff.